Quva/sparkplug/README.md

+# Quva Flow Technical Documentation
+Quva Flow is an engine that consists of services running data transfer, storage, analytics, and user interface.

-# Sparkplug
+## Sparkplug
-Sparkplug is an adapter program, licensed under [Apache License 2.0](https://github.com/Quva/sparkplug/blob/master/LICENSE.txt) for communicating with [Quva Flow](http://quva.fi/en/services/process-industry).
+Sparkplug is an adapter program, licensed under [Apache License 2.0](https://github.com/Quva/sparkplug/blob/master/LICENSE.txt) for communicating with [Quva Flow](http://quva.fi/en/services/process-industry) REST API.
 Sparkplug currently supports sending messages as JSON and XML objects to our REST API.
 Sparkplug features a full suite of routines for validating the contents of the messages prior to sending them.

-## Installation
+### Installation
 Obtain sparkplug from the GitHub repository:
 ```
 git clone https://github.com/Quva/sparkplug.git